 Our CMC quarterly data shows the volume of complaints we received and resolved about claims management companies, and the proportion of complaints we upheld in consumers’ favour.

-- In the second quarter of the financial year 2020/21, we received 601 enquiries about, and 278 new complaints against, claims management companies (CMCs) – with 57 complaints passed on to an ombudsman for a final decision.
-On average, we upheld 38% of complaints.
+- We received 549 enquiries and 288 new complaints about claims management companies (CMCs) – with 58 complaints passed on to an ombudsman for a final decision.
+On average, we upheld 36% of complaints.

 In each release of quarterly data (about both financial products and relating to complaints about claims management companies), we publish the number of new enquiries and new complaints received in the period, together with the number of ombudsman referrals and the percentage of cases upheld in favour of the customer.

 From the Q1 2020/21 releases, we changed the threshold for our reporting on the number of new complaints received.
 In previous releases, we published data where our service had received at least 30 new complaints about a product or service in the relevant reporting period.
 From Q1 2020/21, we reduced this threshold to the receipt of at least 10 new complaints, to increase the granularity of insight we’re able to offer stakeholders about complaints trends.
 Products and services where we have received at least one, but fewer than 10 new complaints, will be denoted as “<10”.

 We have also taken the opportunity to update our criteria for publishing uphold rates.
 Previously, we published the percentage of cases upheld in favour of the customer where we had both received 30 new complaints and resolved 30 complaints about a product or service in the relevant period.
 From Q1 2020/21, we will publish the uphold rate where we have resolved 30 or more complaints about the relevant product or service in the period – we will no longer apply a threshold relating to the receipt of new complaints.